Welcome to your big preview of every new Netflix Original series set to debut in 2023 or beyond.

 Cast: Ciara Riley Wilson, Bryana Salaz, Shiv Pai, Keyla Monterroso Mejia

 On My Block ended with its fourth season in 2021, but we will be returning to the fictional location of Freeridge with a brand new story and a brand new cast.

 Producers: Asad Qizilbash and Carter Swan

-Adapting the video game franchise from PlayStation, this new series follows the storyline of the games in the 31st century, where humans live in scattered tribes and are under threat from rogue robots.
+Adapting the video game franchise from PlayStation, this new series follows the games’ storyline in the 31st century, where humans live in scattered tribes and are threatened by rogue robots.